valueflows/valueflows/mkdocs/docs/specification/model-text.md

 An actual EconomicResource is created only by EconomicEvents.
 It is also updated only by EconomicEvents for all its accounting related properties.
 It becomes involved in a Process by being referenced by an EconomicEvent.
 It can appear on a Commitment or Intent if recording of a specific resource is needed.
 It must have a ResourceSpecification.
 It can have a stage and/or a state.
 It knows its primary accountable Agent at any point in time.
 It can be contained in another EconomicResource.

-#### dfc:ProductBatch

-ProductBatch is a lot or batch associated with an EconomicResource.
-It has its own identity because many EconomicResources can be part of the same lot/batch, and it has other useful information as a lot.

 ### Putting flows into motion...

 More flow info at [Flows concepts](../concepts/flows.md), [Actions concepts](../concepts/actions.md), [Processes concepts](../concepts/processes.md), [Transfers concepts](../concepts/transfers.md), [Exchanges concepts](../concepts/exchanges.md).
 First, some necessary pieces.